Medical Advisor After BDS: Job Roles, Salary & Growth Potential

 - Product or drug development

-Strong communication skills, an analytical mindset for evaluating clinical data, and the ability to plan and coordinate medical activities matter the most.
+Strong communication skills, an analytical mindset for evaluating clinical data, and the ability to plan and coordinate medical activities are the most important qualities.

 What are the Career Scopes for a Medical Advisor in India?